Jazz Poetry: Solo Piano Improvisations with Claudio Cojaniz & Poet Shauna BarbosaFriday, September 21, 2018 @ 7 p.m. - 9 p.m.

 He founded N.I.O.N.
 (Eu- ritmica production in Udine).
 Orchestra (Not In Our Name): F.Bearzatti on sax and clarinet, Cuong Vu on trumpet, G.Schiaffini on trombone, R.Todesco ai c.basso e fisa, D.Gallo al c.basso, Z.De Rossi batt., L.Grizzo alle per perc., Maria Vicentini to the violin.
 (CD HOWL – Caligula rcds 2010) and Alexander Balanescu on the violin.
 He recorded the CD The Heart of the Universe in Trio, with A.Turchet (CB) and L.Colussi (BATT) and Shadows of colors, composition in 9 parts, for Organ, in the Basilica dei Frari of Venice, June 15, 2010.
 (CD Caligula rc ds).
 He recorded the SONGS FOR AFRICA CD (Caligula 2017) on behalf of the association Time For Africa, with the quartet taken from Coj & Second Time: A.Turchet (CB) L.Colussi (batt) and Luca Grizzo (perc and voice).

-Shauna Barbosa is the author of the poetry collection Cape Verdean Blues (University of Pittsburgh Press, 2018).
-Her poems have appeared or are forthcoming in The Southeast Review, Virginia Quarterly Review, Tupelo Quarterly, Boulevard, Poetry Society of America, PBS Newshour, Lit Hub, Lenny Letter, and others.
-She is a 2018 Disquiet International Luso-American fellow.
+Shauna Barbosa is a poet from Boston, Massachusetts.
+She is the author of the poetry collection Cape Verdean Blues (University of Pittsburgh Press, 2018).
+Her poems have appeared in Virginia Quarterly Review, Poetry Society of America, PBS Newshour, Literary Hub, Lenny Letter, and many others.
+She is a 2018 Disquiet International Luso-American fellowship recipient.
 Shauna received her MFA from Bennington College in Vermont and currently resides in Los Angeles, California.